AruniRC/resnet-face-pytorch/README.md

     * :small_red_triangle: **TODO** - make this into command-line args.
 * At the terminal, specify where the cropped face images are saved using an environment variable: `DATASET_PATH=local/path/to/cropped/umd/faces`
 * [config.py](./config.py) lists all the training configurations (i.e. model hyper-parameters) in a numbered Python dict.
     * The training of ResNet-50 was done in 3 stages (*configs 4, 5 and 6*), each of *30 epochs*.
+For the first stage, we started with the ImageNet-pre-trained model from PyTorch.
 After the first stage, we started from the saved model of the previous stage (using the `--model_path` or `-m` command-line argument) and divided the learning rate by a factor of 10.
     * Stage 1 (config-4): train on  the *full UMDFaces dataset for 30 epochs* (42180 iterations with batchsize 250) with a learning rate of 0.001, starting from an ImageNet pre-trained model.
 These settings are defined in *config-4* of [config.py](./config.py), which is selected using the `-c 4` flag in the command.
 Example to train a ResNet-50 on UMDFaces dataset using config-4: run `python umd-face/train_resnet_umdface.py -c 4 -d $DATASET_PATH`.
     * Stage 2 (config-5): use the best model checkpointed from config-4 to initialize the network and train it using config-5 `python umd-face/train_resnet_umdface.py -c 5 -m ./umd-face/logs/MODEL-resnet_umdfaces_CFG-004_TIMESTAMP/model_best.pth.tar -d $DATASET_PATH` and so on for the subsequent stages.
 * *Training logs:* Each time the training script is run, a new output folder with a timestamp is created by default under `./umd-face/logs` , i.e.  `./umd-face/logs/MODEL-CFG-TIMESTAMP/`.
 Under an experiment's log folder the settings for each experiment can be viewed in `config.yaml`; metrics such as the training and validation losses are updated in `log.csv`.